 France is the largest producer of wheat in Europe, with this crop being cultivated throughout the country.
 It is cultivated to the greatest extent in the northern regions of France.
 The French state of Centre is the leading wheat producing region in the country (accounting for 16% of France’s total wheat output) followed by Picardie (accounting for 10% of France’s wheat output).
 Winter wheat is the main variety of wheat grown in this country, and is planted in the autumn season and harvested in August of the following year.

 Wheat, the principal cereal grain of the United States, is grown all over the country.
-Almost 55 million metric tons of wheat are produced in the USA, which ranks fourth in the world in terms of quantity of wheat produced, and ranking often switching in recent years between the US and Russia, currently in 3rd place.
+Around 47 million tonnes of wheat are produced in the USA, which ranks fourth in the world in terms of quantity of wheat produced, and ranking often switching in recent years between the US and Russia, currently in 3rd place.
 As per the classification by the USDA, there are eight varieties of wheat grown in the country.
 Namely, the most important of these are durum wheat (such as for making pasta), hard red winter wheat, hard red spring wheat, soft white wheat, and hard white wheat.
 70-80% of the wheat produced in the USA belongs to the category of winter wheat (often used in bread making due to its high gluten content).
 Per USDA harvest data, North Dakota (347 million bushels), Kansas (246 million bushels), and Montana (210 million bushels) were the largest producers of wheat in this country in 2014.
 50% of the country’s wheat is exported, generating an annual export revenue of $9 billion.

 Wheat is the second most important cultivated food crop in India (after rice), and feeds hundreds of millions of Indians on a daily basis.
 It is an especially important staple food in the northern and northwestern states of the country, such as near the Pakistani border.
 India accounts for about 8.7% of the total wheat production in the world, and 13% of all cultivated land in India is dedicated to cultivation of this crop.
-In India, the introduction of the 'Green Revolution' plan led to a massive increase in wheat production, with a doubling of national wheat yields seen within the single decade between 1960 and 1970.
+In India, the introduction of the "Green Revolution" plan led to a massive increase in wheat production, with a doubling of national wheat yields seen within the single decade between 1960 and 1970.
 Uttar Pradesh, Punjab, Haryana, and Madhya Pradesh are the leading wheat producing states in the country.

-Being the world’s largest producer of wheat, China plays an important role in shaping grain market dynamics across the world.
-Around 126 million metric tons of wheat are produced by the country per year, on a land area of 24 million hectares (comparable to the size of the entire country of Algeria.
+As the world’s largest producer of wheat, China plays an important role in shaping grain market dynamics across the world.
+Around 126 million metric tons of wheat are produced by the country per year, on a land area of 24 million hectares (comparable to the size of the entire country of Algeria).
 Wheat serves as one of the staple foods of the Chinese population, accounting for 40% of the grain consumption in this country.
 Wheat is cultivated extensively in the Yellow River and Huai River Valleys of China, where the crop is rotated with maize.
 Meanwhile, along and around the Yangtze River Valley, it is instead more commonly rotated with rice.